Create a Linux VM from a custom disk with the Azure CLI

 Make a note of key1 as you will use it to interact with your storage account in the next steps.

 Create a storage container

-In the same way that you create different directories to logically organize your local file system, you create containers within a storage account to organize your disks.
-A storage account can contain any number of containers.
+In the same way that you create different directories to logically organize your local file system, you'll create containers within a storage account to organize your disks.
+A storage account can contain many containers.
 Create a container with az storage container create.

 The following example creates a container named mydisks:

 az storage container create \ --account-name mystorageaccount \ --name mydisks

 Upload the VHD

 Upload your custom disk with az storage blob upload.
 You'll upload and store your custom disk as a page blob.

 Specify your access key, the container you created in the previous step, and then the path to the custom disk on your local computer: